 As the application is for exceptional circumstances on the basis of self-certification, the application will be considered in the normal way by the School either during the year by designated staff within the School or during an assessment period by the School Exceptional Circumstances Committee, with a recommendation made to the Board of Examiners.
 Schools have discretion to accept the application, reject it, or to request medical evidence.

-In the case of applications made relating to examinations in the assessment period where the School decides that the appropriate course of action is to request medical evidence, these applications should be rejected, and the student referred to the appeals process, to provide the medical evidence.
+In the case of applications made relating to examinations during the assessment period where the School decides that the appropriate course of action is to request medical evidence, these applications should be rejected, and the student referred to the appeals process, to provide the medical evidence.

 If the student submits an exceptional circumstances application on the basis of self-certification for absence, then they will get another opportunity to sit the examination, or submit the assignment without penalty.